Pinnacle Enterprises Canada Healthcare Safety Info-eLink™

 ~ Goethe

 MicrobeTV - The amazing host of MicrobeTV - MicrobeTV is an independent podcast network for people who are interested in the life sciences.
 Our shows are about viruses, microbes, parasites, evolution, and even urban agriculture.
 Vincent Racaniello, Ph.D. (@profvrr) is Higgins Professor of Microbiology & Immunology at Columbia University Medical Center.
 He has been studying viruses for over 40 years, starting in 1975, when he entered the Ph.D. program in Biomedical Sciences at Mt.
 Sinai School of Medicine of the City University of New York.
 His thesis research, in the laboratory of Dr. Peter Palese, was focussed on influenza viruses.
 In 1979 he joined the laboratory of Dr. David Baltimore at Massachusetts Institute of Technology, for postdoctoral work on poliovirus.
 In 1982 Vincent joined the faculty in the Department of Microbiology at Columbia University College of Physicians & Surgeons in New York City.
 There he established a laboratory to study viruses, and to train other scientists to become virologists.
 Over the years his laboratory has studied a variety of viruses including poliovirus, echovirus, enteroviruses 70 and D68, rhinovirus, Zika virus and hepatitis C virus.
-As principal investigator of his laboratory, he oversees the research that is carried out by Ph.D. students and postdoctoral fellows.
-He also teaches virology to undergraduate and graduate students, as well as medical, dental, and nursing students.
 His virology lectures are available online at iTunes University, YouTube, and Coursera. (see This Week In Virology, and Virology 101 courses)

 CIDRAP - Center for Infectious Disease Research and Policy - Office of the Vice President for Research, University of Minnesota - Novel Coronavirus (COVID-19) Resource Center